-- 1. Failure to follow all instructions and limitations on the use of the Mobile SAFELINK Horizontal Lifeline System may result in serious personal injury or death. - 2.
+- Failure to follow all instructions and limitations on the use of the Mobile SafeLink Horizontal Lifeline System may result in serious personal injury or death. - 2.
 Before using a personal fall arrest system, employees shall be trained in accordance with the requirements of OSHA 1910.66 in the safe use of the system and its components. - 3.
-Personal fall arrest systems, including the Mobile SAFELINK Horizontal Lifeline System, shall be inspected prior to each use for wear, damage, and other deterioration and defective components, which must be immediately removed from service, in accordance with the requirements of OSHA 1910.66 and 1926.502. - 4.
+Personal fall arrest systems, including the Mobile SafeLink Horizontal Lifeline System, shall be inspected prior to each use for wear, damage, and other deterioration and defective components, which must be immediately removed from service, in accordance with the requirements of OSHA 1910.66 and 1926.502. - 4.
 The complete fall protection system must be planned before using (including all components, and the calculation of fall clearance and swing fall). - 5.
 Users must have a rescue plan, and the means at hand to implement it, that provides for the prompt rescue of employees in the event of a fall, or assures that employees are able to rescue themselves. - 6.
-Store the SAFELINK System in a cool, dry, clean environment, out of direct sunlight, when not in use. - 7.
-After a fall occurs on the system, or if more than 6 in (152.4 mm) of cable is pulled out of the STOPLINK Brake device, immediately remove from service for authorized repairs or disposal.
+Store the SafeLink System in a cool, dry, clean environment, out of direct sunlight, when not in use. - 7.
+In the event a fall occurs on the SafeLink System, the system must be removed from service